ccgauche/ytermusic/README.md

 - Mouse support on time bar
 - Vertical volume bar
 - Vertical volume bar supports mouse click
+- Scroll to change volume and skip in timeline
 - Improved the scrolling action
 - Fixed the bug where the time bar would not update
 - Debouncing the search input